mm6/InternetOfThingsCourse/projects/project3/Project3_F21.md

 ### Part 4.
 A BLE Exercise

+In Part 4 you will first write code that communicates with the LightBlue phone application (for testing) and then write a Node-RED flow that displays the arriving values on a debug window.
+In Part 5, this flow will be extended to include an MQTT broker.

+Note that the BLE standards body provides some UUID's that are fixed.
+In the example code of Part 1, the "Health Thermometer service" is represented as the value "0x1809".
+If you were to build a new health thermometer, you would likely use 0x1809 as your UUID so that other devices, perhaps not manufactured by you, would recognize the service that your new device provides.
+In Part 4, you will choose your own UUID and use it to represent your service.
+This is necessary because the BLE standard body does not provide a unique code for a simple light value service.
+Since this will be a proprietary service, you will use a full 16 bytes to represent the service - not two bytes such as 0x1809.

 0. Recall the LightMonitor firmware from Part 2 of Project 2.
 In that code, we transmitted light values via HTTP to Node-RED.
 Here, we will do the same but with BLE.
-Note that we want to transmit far fewer bytes than we did when using HTTP over TCP sockets.
+Note that we want to transmit far fewer bytes (over BLE) than we did when using HTTP messages over TCP sockets.

 1. We need to define our own UUID's for our proprietary light value service and light value characteristic.
 You should get your UUID's from [this web site.](https://www.uuidgenerator.net/)

 2. In the C++ code, you can establish proprietary UUID's with a constructor like this (but use your own UUID's from the generator mentioned in step 1.)
+These are hexadecimal digits represented in the 4-2-2-2-6 format.

 ```
 BleUuid lightValueService("beb5483e-36e1-4688-b7f5-ea07361b26a8");